xiaowen/ssh-to-cr/README.md

 Known issues:
 * ctrl-c doesn't work in the ssh session
-* sudo doesn't work in the ssh session
+* Must use --sandbox=minivm to use sudo in the ssh session
 * Tested on both a Macbook and a Linux Google Compute Engine VM as clients.
 On the GCE VM, had to rebuild the container image on that VM to get it working.
 * Currently, this requires setting Cloud Run ingress to allow all traffic.